nruth/dist-algo-lab-framework/readme.md

 # TODO

-write API instructions with code samples, enough to write p and pl
+- write API instructions with code samples, enough to write p and pl
+- configure nodes for p and broadcast algos